python-attrs/cattrs/docs/preconf.md

 Converters obtained this way can be customized further, just like any other converter.

-These converters support the following additional classes and type annotations, both for structuring and unstructuring:
+These converters support all [default hooks](defaulthooks.md) and the following additional classes and type annotations, both for structuring and unstructuring:

 - `datetime.datetime`, `datetime.date`